This Company Is Creating Tangible Change for Women in Ethiopia

-After living in Ethiopia and adopting two daughters from the capital, the founders of Parker Clay were inspired to create a leather goods brand with the sole purpose of providing jobs for women coming out of human trafficking situations.
+After living in Ethiopia and adopting two daughters from the capital, the founders of Parker Clay were inspired to create a leather goods brand with the sole purpose of providing jobs for women coming out of who are victims of human trafficking.
 Ian and Brittany Bentley fill us in on their company and what motivated them to start it.

 Tell us about the company.